system76/docs/_articles/use-docking-station.md

 ### For Intel systems

 You'll also need to install the 'dkms' package to install DisplayLink Driver.
-The NVIDIA Driver install this package and has it already.
+The NVIDIA Driver installs this package automatically.

 ```
 sudo apt install dkms
 ```

-### Pop!_OS
+### Installing DisplayLink Driver

 The recommended ISO to install Pop!_OS is the NVIDIA ISO as that will include our NVIDIA Driver for the card.
-You'll also need the [DisplayLink driver](http://www.displaylink.com/downloads/ubuntu) as well.
+You'll also need the newest [DisplayLink driver](http://www.displaylink.com/downloads/ubuntu) as well.

-To install the DisplayLink Driver open the Terminal and move to the Download directory like so:
+To install the DisplayLink Driver open the Terminal and move to the Download directory like so: (the version for the driver may change so look at the file name and change it accordly.)

 ```
 cd Downloads